hbradio/portfolio/content/fact-checking.md

 ## RFK Jr. and Pete Buttigieg

 To demonstrate this, I fact-checked two speeches: [one from RFK Jr. about autism rates](https://www.youtube.com/watch?v=ZUq0GLvgqRs), and [one from Pete Buttigieg about railway safety](https://youtu.be/tCvozJkvU0k?t=164).
 They are both official press conferences from Cabinet secretaries.

-I acted like a newsroom fact-checker.
-This means:
-* I did not analyze the overall arguments ([PBS and many others already did a great job at that](https://www.pbs.org/newshour/politics/fact-checking-robert-f-kennedy-jr-s-statements-on-autism)).
-I simply noted how many individual sentences were lies.
-* I did not evaluate whether a false claim worked for or against the overall argument.
-I only considered whether it was true or not.

 I went through the transcripts of both speeches sentence by sentence.
 I marked each factual claim, evaluated it, and labeled it.